esxjs/esx/readme.md

 `esx` needs use cases and battle testing.
 All issues are very welcome, PR's are extremely welcome and Collaborators are exceptionally, extraordinarily, exceedingly welcome.

-If you or your team want support in integrating `esx`, or need help with server side rendering in general please feel free to
-<a href="https://twitter.com/messages/compose?recipient_id=323355503">contact me</a>.

 ## Install